navch/Brackets-SmartComment/README.md

 ## Generate doc comment for js functions, classes, constants, property etc
 1) Start typing /**
-2) You will get a hint /** */
+2) One hint will pop-up
-3) Insert this hint (this will generate doc comment)
+3) Insert hint (this will generate doc comment)

-This will generate something like this depending on next node (function, class etc)
+### example Generating comment for function
+In case of function this is taking care of parameters name, number of parameters, return statement etc
 ```
 /**
  *